February 3, 2020

 Bartók’s Concerto for Orchestra is not your typical concerto and it’s unlike any standard symphony, too.
 It upends traditional orchestral forms by treating each section of instruments across the entire ensemble as the star, with a variety of featured moments and virtuosic opportunities.
 And if you are someone who likes word searches or I Spy games, you might find this incredible piece of music to be a search-and-find puzzle of its own kind.

 Keeping a close ear on which section of the orchestra is playing each of Bartók’s many creative themes at any given time will provide a unique challenge for your brain as you follow along with the action onstage from start to finish.
-As you hear the Minnesota Orchestra perform this piece at Orchestra Hall on February 13, 14 and 15, listen carefully and see if you can find each of these particular Bartók moments.
+See if you can find each of these particular Bartók moments—and hear the Minnesota Orchestra perform it at Orchestra Hall from February 13 to 15, 2020.

 Movement 1, Introduzione: Andante non troppo - Allegro vivace